Coloring ideas for Rabbit

 Rabbits are small mammals known for their long ears, strong back legs, and twitchy noses.
 They live in grassy fields, forests, deserts, and even snowy areas, and they build burrows or nests underground called warrens.
 Rabbits can weigh from 2 to 6 pounds (about 1 to 3 kilograms), and they often live 8 to 12 years when cared for properly.
 They eat mostly plants like grass, vegetables, and hay, and they use their sharp front teeth to nibble all day long.
 Rabbits are very quiet but can thump their feet when they feel scared or excited.
 With their soft fur and gentle ways, rabbits are loved around the world and often seen as symbols of spring, peace, and kindness.

-How to say Rabbit in different languages
+How to say Rabbit in different languages?

 - English: Rabbit